Enabling C++11 (C++0x) in CMake

 endif()

-Various compiler versions of gcc and clang use different flags to specify C++11 support, namely older ones accept -std=c++0x and newer one -std=c++11.
-The above snippets detects which is the right one for the compiler being used and adds the flag to the CXX_FLAGS.
+Various versions of gcc and clang use different flags to specify C++11 support; namely, older ones accept -std=c++0x and newer ones accept -std=c++11.
+The above snippet detects which one is the right one for the compiler being used and adds the flag to CXX_FLAGS.